LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/exercises.rst

 Chapter 5 Exercises
 ===================

-Attempt these excersises to test your understanding.
+Attempt these exercises to test your understanding.
 Don't worry if you struggle while working on them.
-Struggling and recalling the material will make you remember it.
+Struggling and recalling the material will help you remember it.

-| Be sure to ask about the topics you don't understand in class, you won't be the only person that needs help with that topic.
+| In class, be sure to ask about the topics you do not understand.
+You are **not** the only person who needs help with that topic.

 .. note::

    When the term **print** is used, that means to output a value to the ``console`` using ``console.log("text or a variable name")``.

-   | Print ``"hello"`` means ``console.log("hello")``

 Declare and initialize variables in the table
 ----------------------------------------------